-The initial public offering price of our common stock will be substantially higher than the pro forma net tangible book value per share of our common stock, as of June 30, 2015, immediately after this offering.
-Therefore, if you purchase shares of our common stock in this offering, you will suffer immediate dilution of \$ per share, in net tangible book value after giving effect to the sale of common stock in this offering at an assumed public offering price of \$ per share, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus.
+The initial public offering price of our common stock will be substantially higher than the pro forma net tangible book value per share of our common stock, as of June 30, 2016, immediately after this offering.
+Therefore, if you purchase shares of our common stock in this offering, you will suffer immediate dilution of \$10.72 per share, in net tangible book value after giving effect to the sale of common stock in this offering at the initial public offering price of \$12.00 per share.
 We have also issued options to acquire common stock at prices below the initial public offering price.
 To the extent outstanding options are ultimately exercised, there will be further dilution to investors who purchase shares in this offering.
-As a result of the dilution to investors purchasing shares in this offering, if anything, in the event of our liquidation.
+As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.
 See "Dilution."